ruthvikhrushikesh/Rubik-s-CUbe/README.md

 -> Here are some sample inputs (for solving GREEN AS FIRST COLOUR)

--> to use these inputs, you should give GREEN AT STARTING to solve as layer_1 ...
+-> To use these inputs, you should give GREEN AT THE START to solve as layer_1...

--> After entering GREEN , past these directly and press enter...
+-> After entering GREEN, paste these directly and press enter...

 // wwrgyyoryyoygrrobbrorgwwobwbyrgooobggybwgbwrgbywobwyrg
 // wwrwywgywybgbrybowworrwyoryggrgogbgoorbygoyrgooywbbbbr